 Learn more about us at the Center for Clear Communication

-Founded in 1992, we've established a solid reputation for creating documents and transforming complex or technical information into easy-to-read, easy-to-understand documents.
+Founded in 1992, we’ve established a solid reputation for creating easy-to-read, easy-to-understand information.

 We’re a woman-owned, small business that consistently completes projects on time and within budget.
-Because we are small, you get personal attention from someone who does the work, rather than from a disinterested bureaucracy.
-Our size allows us to give you the benefits of the most senior professionals at a reasonable price.
+Our size allows us to give you the benefits of personalized attention from the most senior professionals at a reasonable price.

 Largely because communication problems know no limits of industry or organizational size, our clients come from all fields.

 We’ve worked with a wide range of organizations, including:

 - Blue Cross and Blue Shield of Louisiana

 - Eaton Credit of Canada

 - Fors Marsh Group